Bruce Lee, Wing Tsun and Jeet Kune Do

 punching combined with low kicks, as well as its use of trapping hands, sticky hands (chi sau)

-and wooden dummy training can all be traced back to Lee’s Wing Tsun training.
+and wooden dummy training can all be traced back to Lee’s Wing Chun training.
 So it is safe

-to say that Wing Tsun was the basis for Lee’s art of Jeet Kune Do.
+to say that Wing Chun was the basis for Lee’s art of Jeet Kune Do.

 |